Archmage-Coalition/dndreams/src/main/resources/lore.md

 The Affliction
 ===
-The Affliction is the root of
+The Affliction is the root of undeath.